zilishen/documentation/content/includes/admin-guides/access-control/create-group.md

 To create a group, take the following steps:

-1. Open the NGINX Management Suite web interface and log in.
+1. Go to the FQDN for your NGINX Management Suite host in a web browser and log in.
 1. Select the **Settings** (gear) icon in the upper-right corner.

 1. On the left navigation menu, select **User Groups**.